-Over 300 vintage cars and nearly a thousand people filled the Verplanck waterfront on a sunny Saturday afternoon, as the Road Knights Auto Club hosted its first show at Cortlandt Riverfront Park in September.
+Over 300 vintage cars, like the ones in this article, and nearly a thousand people filled the Verplanck waterfront on a sunny Saturday afternoon, as the Road Knights Auto Club hosted its first show at Cortlandt Riverfront Park in September.

 The event featured vendors, live music, and of course awards given to some of the more exceptional automobiles.
 Local officials were also in attendance, including Cortlandt Town Supervisor Richard Becker, who presented some of the awards.

 “[Cortlandt] took us with open arms, and that’s where we’ll be in the future,” says Road Knights President Giulio Elisio.

 The Road Knights were founded in 1955 by brothers Joe and Jimmy Gurran, who built hot rods in their Peekskill garage.
 Their aim was to show that car clubs were more than just havens for the type of troublemaking delinquents featured in exploitation films of the era.

 To that end, philanthropy and community involvement have been a priority for the Knights from the beginning.
 Over the years, they have contributed to libraries, food pantries, veterans’ organizations, and local families.

 The recipient of the club’s September fundraising was the family of seven-year-old Lucas Canniff, a Yorktown Heights resident who has been paralyzed from the waist down since he was under a year old due to a blood clot in his spinal cord.